Chart Color Schemes

 In terms of cultural diversity, Googong records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Googong's cultural diversity was above average, with 19.3% born overseas and 17.2% speaking a language other than English at home.
-Christianity was the dominant religion, comprising 53.1%.
-The 'Other' religious category was overrepresented in Googong at 2.3%, compared to Rest of NSW's 0.8%.
+Googong's cultural diversity was above average, with 19.3% of its population born overseas and 17.2% speaking a language other than English at home.
+Christianity was the main religion in Googong, comprising 53.1% of people.
+The most notable overrepresentation was in Other religions, which comprised 2.3% of the population compared to 0.8% across Regional NSW.

 Frequently Asked Questions - Diversity